smartdevicelink/rpc_spec/README.md

 ### HmiZoneCapabilities
 Contains information about the HMI zone capabilities.
+For future use.

 ##### Elements